 In 2014 Ivan was invited as guest conductor by the Sakha (Yakutia) Republic Academic Opera and Ballet Theatre (where he produced a renovated stage performance of Mozart’s “Die Zauberflöte”), by the Krasnoyarsk State Opera and Ballet Theatre (“The Snow Maiden” of N. Rimsky-Korsakov).
 In the summer of the same year he was engaged by the Pavel Slobodkin’s Centre, Moscow, as a second conductor of the Centre’s Small Symphony Orchestra.
 In the 2014-2015 season he gave several concerts with this orchestra, performing a large repertoire ranging from Haydn to Prokofiev, esp. a whole series of famous violin concertos.

 In summer 2014, Ivan created the Tarusa Chamber Orchestra, aimed at offering historically informed performances in a Russian provincial city.
-With 3 to 4 concerts per year, 15 concert programmes have been already presented, including symphonies, concertos, and operatic excerpts by Glück, Haydn, Mozart, Beethoven, Rossini, Schubert, Weber, Schumann, Glinka, Brahms, Wagner, Mahler and others.
+With 3 to 4 concerts per year, over 20 concert programmes have been already presented, including symphonies, concertos, and operatic excerpts by Glück, Haydn, Mozart, Beethoven, Rossini, Schubert, Weber, Schumann, Glinka, Brahms, Wagner, Mahler and others.
 Some popular pieces, such as “Waltz-Fantasia” of Glinka, were played for the first time in Russia on historical instruments, and many others arranged for the orchestra by I. Velikanov.
-Among musicians performing with the orchestra, Alexei Lyubimov, Ekaterina Mechetina, Maxim Emelyanychev, Rem Urasin (piano), Olga Martynova (harpsichord), Vladislav Pesin, Dmitry Synkovsky (violin), Sergei Poltavsky (viola), Irina Sopova (viola, viole d’amour), Eugeny Rumyantsev (cello), Jean-Pierre Pinet (flauto traverso; France), Philip Nodel (baroque oboe), Valentin Uryupin (clarinet), Anastasia Batrakova (bassoon), Liliya Gaysina (soprano), Anastasia Bondareva (soprano), Anton Zarayev (baritone), Julia Makariyants (mezzo-soprano).
+Among musicians performing with the TCO — Alexei Lyubimov, Ekaterina Mechetina, Maxim Emelyanychev, Rem Urasin (piano), Olga Martynova (harpsichord), Vladislav Pesin, Dmitry Synkovsky (violin), Sergei Poltavsky (viola), Irina Sopova (viola, viole d’amour), Eugeny Rumyantsev (cello), Jean-Pierre Pinet (flauto traverso; France), Philip Nodel (baroque oboe), Valentin Uryupin (clarinet), Anastasia Batrakova (bassoon), Liliya Gaysina (soprano), Anastasia Bondareva (soprano), Anton Zarayev (baritone), Julia Makariyants (mezzo-soprano).
 In his turn, Ivan supplies various concert programmes (including “Musical portraits” for children) with detailed commentaries.
-The orchestra is a regular participant of Music and Arts Festival of the Sviatoslav Richter Foundation and Winter Tarusa festival, performing also with young musicians within the Summer Art School.
+The orchestra is a regular participant of the Sviatoslav Richter Foundation Music and Arts Festival and the Winter Tarusa festival, performing also with young musicians within the Summer Art School and the Tsvetayevs’ Days, also took part in the Podmoklovo Open-Air Festival, in the Summer International Arts Festival in Polenovo, performed in Kaluga, Obninsk, in the St-Petersburg State Academic Chapel.
+The TCO has already presented few programmes in Moscow: in 2017 with the participation of the Bolshoi theater soloists at the City Day and within the Night of Arts project; in 2018 the first «solo» concert of the orchestra was held (Rakhmaninov hall of the Moscow Conservatory) within the programme of the festival In memory of the Prince.
+Dedication to Andrei Volkonsky.
+1933–2008.

 In 2014-2017 Ivan was engaged as assistant conductor in the Stanislavsky and Nemirovich-Danchenko Moscow Academic Music Theatre.
 There, he has created the Russian premiere of “A Gentle Spirit (Krotkaya)” opera by J. Tavener, and the World premiere of “Rashomon.
 Variations”, a ballet by G. Varlamov.
 He also conducted children’s programmes, with “Carnival of the Animals” (Saint-Saëns), “The Young Person’s Guide to the Orchestra” (Britten), “Peter and the Wolf” (Prokofiev), “Aladdin’s Magic Lamp” (opera by N. Rota).
 He teached historically informed singing of Renaissance and Baroque repertoire to the Theatre’s vocalists, and regularly performed with them in the Atrium of the Theatre.